-Swiss boss Yakin 'confused' by red card
+Switzerland's Yakin confused by red card

 Switzerland manager Murat Yakin feared it was one of his coaches getting a red card in the incident that saw Jamal Lewis controversially sent off in Saturday's World Cup qualifier.

-The Northern Ireland defender was shown a second yellow card for time wasting at a throw-in in the 37th minute of his side's crushing 2-0 defeat in Geneva.
+The Northern Ireland defender was shown a second yellow card for time wasting at a throw-in in the 37th minute of his side's 2-0 defeat in Geneva.

 The incident happened in front of the dug-outs and Yakin admitted to being confused.